Use the Nvidia Spark-RAPIDS Accelerator for Spark - Amazon EMR

 Choose instance types

 To use the Nvidia Spark-RAPIDS plugin for Spark, the core and task instance groups must use EC2 GPU instance types that meet the Hardware requirements of Spark-RAPIDS.
-To view a complete list of EMR supported GPU instance types, please see Supported instance types in the Amazon EMR Management Guide.
+To view a complete list of Amazon EMR supported GPU instance types, please see Supported instance types in the Amazon EMR Management Guide.
 Instance type for the primary instance group can be either GPU or non-GPU types, but ARM instance types aren't supported.

 Set up application configurations for your cluster